Back in stock! Our new Hemp Bedding is all natural, hyper-absorbent, and long-lasting.

 Chicken grit, also known as poultry grit, is basically small bits of coarse stone or gravel that chickens consume to aid digestion.
 Chickens swallow their food whole or in bite size pieces, and without teeth, that food needs to be broken down by something else within the digestive system.
 Grit contained in both the chicken’s crop and the gizzard take over the role of breaking down tough foods.

 Chickens can naturally source grit from their environment.
 Free-range flocks often don’t need supplemental grit since they consume small pebbles and coarse dirt when they are foraging.
-However, confined chickens or chickens raised on pasture benefit from having access to supplemental grit.
+However, confined chickens or chickens raised on pasture benefit from having constant access to supplemental grit.

 There are three main ways that chickens can get different sources of grit in their diet: